easycoder/rbr/README.md

 # Room By Room Control

+An Open Source project to build a smart central heating system with control over the Internet.

 This project uses commercially-available WiFi-connected modules - a temperature sensor and a relay module - and electrically-powered radiator valves, to automate domestic (or other) central heating on a room-by-room basis.

 The repository software is in 3 parts: